Skip to content

 }

-• direnv not available: The hook silently no-ops when direnv is absent.
-On Windows dev containers or minimal CI images, you need a fallback or a different environment loader entirely.
+• direnv not available: the hook silently does nothing when direnv is absent.
+On Windows dev containers or minimal CI images, you need a fallback or a different environment loader.

-• Malformed .envrc: direnv allow succeeds but direnv export bash fails on syntax errors in .envrc.
-The hook exits 0, CLAUDE_ENV_FILE receives no writes, and the agent proceeds with a stale environment — no error surfaced.
+• Malformed .envrc: direnv allow succeeds, but direnv export bash fails on syntax errors in .envrc.
+The hook exits 0, CLAUDE_ENV_FILE receives no writes, and the agent proceeds with a stale environment.
+No error surfaces.

-• CwdChanged fires unconditionally: Every cd invocation triggers the hook, including directory changes inside a single task.
-On repos with many subdirectories, this adds latency on each directory change.
+• CwdChanged fires unconditionally: every cd triggers the hook, including directory changes inside a single task.
+On repos with many subdirectories, this adds latency to each directory change.

-• Observational constraint: Hooks cannot block the agent from proceeding.
-If environment loading fails, the next Bash invocation runs in the wrong environment with no signal to the agent.
+• Observational constraint: hooks cannot block the agent.
+If environment loading fails, the next Bash call runs in the wrong environment, with no signal to the agent.

-• FileChanged is blind to Bash-driven edits: FileChanged only fires for changes made by Claude Code's Edit/Write tools — not for files modified via the Bash tool (claude-code#44925).
-If the agent runs mise use, appends to .envrc via a shell redirect, or otherwise edits a watched file through Bash, the hook does not fire and the environment remains stale.
-Trigger a reload explicitly or depend on CwdChanged instead.
+• FileChanged is blind to Bash-driven edits: FileChanged only fires for changes made by Claude Code's Edit and Write tools, not for files changed through the Bash tool (claude-code#44925).
+If the agent runs mise use, appends to .envrc with a shell redirect, or otherwise edits a watched file through Bash, the hook does not fire and the environment stays stale.
+Trigger a reload yourself, or rely on CwdChanged instead.

 Key Takeaways